theAverageCoder/data-512-final/README.md

 # Data 512 Final Project: Measuring political polarization in United States Congressional roll-call votes over the last 2000-2020
+**Note** Rendering for  [Report_for_Congressional_Polarization.ipynb](./Report_for_Congressional_Polarization.ipynb) may not work well in GitHub, for best viewing experience please clone the repository and use Jupyter Notebook locally.

 # Abstract
 Has political polarization spread into the U.S. legislative process?
 News articles have suggsted that increaseed political polarization could have far-reaching consequences on people's everyday lives on everything from their personal interactions to their physical health ([source](https://greatergood.berkeley.edu/article/item/what_is_the_true_cost_of_polarization_in_america)).
 While polarization's impact on the legislative process has been cited in articles, such as the [ping-poing effect on energy regulation](https://www.spglobal.com/platts/en/market-insights/latest-news/coal/102320-us-elections-political-polarization-creating-regulatory-ping-pong-effect-for-us-energy), few articles have cited a measurement to evaluate the polarization of the legislative process <i>directly</i>.
 To address this, this notebook attempts to measure political polarization of both chambers of Congress through the results of their roll-call votes.